amazon-archives/aws-appsync-chat-starter-react/README.md

    amplify add storage
    ```

 7. Provisions your cloud resources with the latest local developments.
-When asked to generate code, answer "NO".
+When asked to generate code, answer **"NO"**.

    ```bash
    amplify push